benjaminfoo/Architect/docs/index.md

 <br>

 ## News
+- Version 0.5.4a-test has been [released!](https://www.nexusmods.com/kingdomcomedeliverance/mods/958)
+- [Sexy Biscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) has released a new video which reviews the latest features of the architect on [YouTube](https://www.youtube.com/watch?v=f_x-3SbbOfc)
-- Version 0.5.4a has been [released!](https://github.com/benjaminfoo/Architect/releases)
+- Version 0.5.4a has been [released!](https://www.nexusmods.com/kingdomcomedeliverance/mods/958)
-- Version 0.5.3b has been [released!](https://github.com/benjaminfoo/Architect/releases)
+- Version 0.5.3b has been [released!](https://www.nexusmods.com/kingdomcomedeliverance/mods/958)
-- Version 0.5.3a has been [released!](https://github.com/benjaminfoo/Architect/releases)
+- Version 0.5.3a has been [released!](https://www.nexusmods.com/kingdomcomedeliverance/mods/958)
 - [Sexy Biscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) has released a two hour stream about town building and using architect on [YouTube](https://www.youtube.com/watch?v=tZISnQW5ms4)
-- Version 0.5.2b has been [released!](https://github.com/benjaminfoo/Architect/releases)
+- Version 0.5.2b has been [released!](https://www.nexusmods.com/kingdomcomedeliverance/mods/958)
 - [Sexy Biscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) has released another great gameplay video using the architect modification on [YouTube](https://www.youtube.com/watch?v=ysLVzh89N_c)
 - [Sexy Biscuit](https://www.youtube.com/channel/UCvpxkCUky0wN5e0DNf_YZCQ) has released an overview on how to install and use the architect modification on [YouTube](https://www.youtube.com/watch?v=0D_I73Jn3G8)
 - The german computer magazine [Gamestar](www.gamestar.de/) wrote an article about the [architect!](https://www.gamestar.de/artikel/mod-kingdom-come-eigenen-doerfer-burgen-bauen,3355483.html)
-- Version 0.51a has been [released!](https://github.com/benjaminfoo/Architect/releases)
+- Version 0.51a has been [released!](https://www.nexusmods.com/kingdomcomedeliverance/mods/958)
-- Version 0.5a has been [released!](https://github.com/benjaminfoo/Architect/releases)

 <br>